invizdeveloper/pls-donate-custom-tts/README.md

 # PLS DONATE Custom TTS popup
 Customisable version using the original API
+**Keep in mind that Hazem is already making a customisable version, this one gonna be maintained till the release**

 **FAQ**
 1. Is it allowed in PLS DONATE?